wesionio/docs/policy/voken_referral_program.rst

 Season Top-Sales Reward: 15% - 65%
 ----------------------------------

-- During the :ref:`voken_sale` is divided into 60,000 stages,
+- During the :ref:`wesion_sale` is divided into 60,000 stages,
   each 600 stages is defined as a **SEASON**, that is also 1% of the entire progress.
 - With the sales progress,